Comic Book: Archie Comics' Sonic the Hedgehog aka: Sonicthe Hedgehog

 Dragon Lady: The Iron Queen.
 Although technically, she's not native to that region.

 Dude, Where's My Respect?: After Robotnik was apparently defeated for good (the first such time) and Knothole Village converted into a bustling metropolis for countless freed Mobians and Robians, the teenage heroes were forced to go back to school.
-This being an American series, they were kind of bitter about it, since it was about as rewarding as slamming your head in a door while eating raw cockroaches.
+Except Sally because she's royalty.
+Sonic was kind of bitter about it.

 By and far, the biggest of these situations was when the entire planet united to fight off the Xorda invasion.
 And naturally, as soon as the Xorda were fought off (and Sonic was sent into space), Eggman stabbed his allies in the back.